JahnelGroup/challenges/todo-list/README.md

 * The app must implement [persistent storage](https://en.wikipedia.org/wiki/Persistence_(computer_science)) (i.e., [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system)) to retain the [State](https://en.wikipedia.org/wiki/State_(computer_science)) of To-do Tasks
 * The app must implement a [server-side](https://en.wikipedia.org/wiki/Server-side) component that receives requests and processes them against the persistent storage
+* You are expected to have enough tests to cover critical code paths in both the client and server side.
+These tests are expected to run automatically when the code is built.

 ## Phase 3 (Polish)